 • Children’s items must be labeled with their first and last name; we cannot be responsible for items left behind.

 • No food or gum is allowed inside of Huck’s Hideout, in order to safeguard children with food allergies.
 However, we will provide a snack for kids in our care now and then.
 As such, please ensure you list all known allergies.

 • Children who harm others (including, but not limited to biting, scratching, hitting) may be asked to leave for the day.
-Children involved in more than three incidents may be suspended or not be allowed to use the center; the length of time will be determined by the Kroc Center Management team.
+Children involved in more than three incidents may be suspended or not be allowed to use the Center; the length of time will be determined by The Kroc Center Management team.
 If child is prone to aggressive behavior, please notify staff.
 Each consistent discipline problem will be addressed on an individual basis.

 • Children who appear sick will need to be removed from the facility immediately (this includes sore throat, fever, diarrhea, excessive coughing, excessive runny nose, rashes, pink/glassy eyes, vomiting, etc.).
 The child must come in with a note from his/her doctor authorizing usage if condition is non-contagious (allergies, etc.) This policy will be strictly enforced for the protection of the child, other children, and our staff.
 Please keep your child home until the fever is completely gone.
 A 24-hour period is recommended.